JetBrains/resharper-devguide/CustomLanguages/BuildingPsiTree.md

 ReSharper follows the traditional method of building a parse tree, namely, [lexical analysis ("lexing")](https://en.wikipedia.org/wiki/Lexical_analysis) and [parsing](https://en.wikipedia.org/wiki/Parsing).
 Lexing is the process of converting an input text buffer into a stream of tokens, such as keyword, identifier, whitespace, operator and so on.
 Parsing then analyses this stream of tokens, looking for known sequences, such as class declaration, assignment operation, method invocation, etc.

-The result of parsing is to build a tree structure, where the leaf nodes represent the tokens from lexing (the [terminal symbols](https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols)), and the interior or branch nodes are semantic constructs, that represent the class declaration, etc ([non-terminals](https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols)).
+The result of parsing is to build a tree structure, where the leaf nodes represent the tokens from lexing (the [terminal symbols](https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols)), and the interior or branch nodes are semantic constructs, that represent the class declaration, etc. ([non-terminals](https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols)).
 It is now possible to walk the tree to find out what makes up a file, what statements and expressions are in a method declaration, and what identifiers and operators are in an expression.

 # PSI tree structure